Kneelawk/KFractal/docs/fractal-ir-instructions.md

 `FunctionCreate(functionName, [ ** contextVariables ])`

 ### FunctionCall
-Calls the function represented by the function context that is the second argument with arguments in the list that is the third argument and stores the function's return value in the variable referenced by the first argument.
-The variable that the return value is stored in must be of the same type as the function's return value and each of the arguments in the specified argument list must be the same types as the arguments in the function.
+Calls the function represented by the function context that is the first argument with arguments in the list that is the second argument.
+This instruction's return value is that of the called function, or void if the called function returned void.
+Each of the arguments in the specified argument list must be the same types as the arguments in the function.

-`FunctionCall(* result, Function(*, [ ** ]) function, [ ** arguments ])`
+`FunctionCall(Function(*, [ ** ]) function, [ ** arguments ])`

 ### FunctionIsEqual
-Checks to see if the last two function arguments reference the same function and hold the same context variable values and stores the result in the variable referenced by the first argument.
+Checks to see if the last two function arguments reference the same function and hold the same context variable values.

-`FunctionIsEqual(Bool result, Function(*, [ ** ]) left, Function(*, [ ** ]) right)`
+`FunctionIsEqual(Function(*, [ ** ]) left, Function(*, [ ** ]) right)`

 ## Pointer Instructions

 ### PointerAllocate
-Allocates data for a pointer on the language-backed heap and stores its handle in the variable referenced by the only argument.
+Allocates data for a pointer on the language-backed heap.
+All allocations that have not been freed should be freed when the program exits.

-`PointerAllocate(Pointer(*) pointer)`
+`PointerAllocate(type)`

 ### PointerFree
-Frees the data pointed to by the handle in the only argument.
-This also sets the pointer's handle value to NullPointer.
+Frees the data pointed to by the handle in the only argument if the current language backend supports explicitly freeing pointers.

 `PointerFree(Pointer(*) pointer)`

 ### PointerGet
-Retrieves the data pointed to by the handle in the second argument and stores it in the variable referenced by the first argument.
+Retrieves the data pointed to by the handle in the only argument.

-`PointerGet(* data, Pointer(*) pointer)`
+`PointerGet(Pointer(*) pointer)`

 ### PointerSet
 Sets the value of the data pointed to by the handle in the first argument to the data in the second argument.